Research | Open | Published:

 Off-label use was common for 65 physicians (91%).
 Six physicians denied off-label use at their hospital.
 Therefore, answering the single questions was only possible for 65 of the physicians.

-Answers related to off-label use at the individual hospital.
+Answers related to off-label use at the individual hospital are summarized in Table 2.

 Most of the directors thought using off-label is only common for directors, assistant medical directors and medical specialists (10/13; 77%).
 However, many interns are convinced that off-label drugs are commonly used by young interns (11/26 interns; 42%) themselves.